gregorhd/interactive_rasterstats/README.md

 This script will compute two statistics (both in metric tonnes): the amount of solid waste generated per week per municipal jurisdiction, and the amount of uncollected solid waste generated in each 'service area', i.e. the area of a municipal jurisdiction for which a service provider (e.g. contractor or municipal department) provides solid waste collection services.

 Both statitistcs are presented in a rank-ordered list and as a choropleth map.
+The example below shows the outputs for Lagos State in Nigeria, using dummy data with respect to service areas.

-An interactive slider allows for adjusting the assumption on solid waste generated per capita per day.
+**Results updated in real-time:** A **drop-down menu** allows for the superordinate jurisdiction (e.g. the state-level) to be selected.
+A **slider** allows for assumptions on the amount of solid waste generated per capita per day (in kilograms) to be adjusted interactively.
 Both lists and maps are then updated in real-time.
-The example below shows the outputs for Lagos State in Nigeria, using dummy data for service areas.

 ![Screen capture of outputs 1 and 2](output1and2.png)
 ![Screen capture of output 3](output3.png)